What Is a Parlay & How Do Parlay Bets Work? [Video]

 Something to consider, however, is that even if/when you do have a strong take on a correlated outcome, if the contests are at different times of the day you may get better value by simply betting your desired amount on the first event and then parlaying the full amount (profit + initial bet) into the subsequent bet.
 This way you can get better odds and don’t have the house taking the same juice that they would have if you made the bets together.

-The Choices Are Endless
+Parlay Betting - The Choices Are Endless

 Our best advice is to study the sports you’re most likely to gamble on.
-Figure out where you might see correlated or semi-correlated outcomes and make use of that logic in your final gambling decisions.
+Figure out where you might see correlated or semi-correlated outcomes and use that logic in your final gambling decisions.

 Richard Janvrin